maainul/Java/src/intervieQuestions/String/README.md

 :heavy_check_mark:[30.
 Program to count vowels in a string (Iterative and Recursive)](https://www.geeksforgeeks.org/program-count-vowels-string-iterative-recursive/)</br>
 :heavy_check_mark:[31.
 Count consonants in a string (Iterative and recursive methods)](https://www.geeksforgeeks.org/count-consonants-string-iterative-recursive-methods/)</br>
 :x:32.
 Alternate vowel and consonant string</br>
 :heavy_check_mark:[34.
 Number of distinct permutation a String can have](https://www.geeksforgeeks.org/number-distinct-permutation-string-can/)</br>
 :x:35.
 Time complexity of all permutations of a string</br>
 :x:36.
 Permutations of a given string using STL</br>
 :heavy_check_mark:[37.
 Check if both halves of the string have same set of characters](https://github.com/maainul/Java/blob/master/src/intervieQuestions/String/_CC_37_CheckBothHalfOfStringSameOfCharacter/_CC_37_CheckBothHalfOfStringSameOfCharacter.java)</br>
 :x:41.
 Count ways to increase LCS length of two strings by one</br>
 :heavy_check_mark:[42.
 Find the character in first string that is present at minimum index in second string](https://github.com/maainul/Java/blob/master/src/intervieQuestions/String/_CC_41_FindTheCharacterInFirstStringThatIsPresentAtMinimumIndexInSecondString/_CC_41_FindTheCharacterInFirstStringThatIsPresentAtMinimumIndexInSecondString.java)</br>
-:x:43.
-Remove characters from the first string which are present in the second string</br>
+:heavy_check_mark:[43.Remove characters from the first string which are present in the second string](https://github.com/maainul/Java/blob/master/src/intervieQuestions/String/CC_43_RemoveCharactersFromTheFirstStringWhichArepresentInTheSecondString/CC_43_RemoveCharactersFromTheFirstStringWhichArepresentInTheSecondString.java)</br>
 :x:44.
 Length of Longest sub-string that can be removed</br>
 :heavy_check_mark:[45.
-Count of character pairs at same distance as in English alphabets](https://github.com/maainul/Java/blob/master/src/intervieQuestions/String/CC_45_CountofCharacterPairsAtSameDistanceAsinEnglishAlphabets/CC_45_CountofCharacterPairsAtSameDistanceAsinEnglishAlphabets.java))</br>
+Count of character pairs at same distance as in English alphabets](https://github.com/maainul/Java/blob/master/src/intervieQuestions/String/CC_45_CountofCharacterPairsAtSameDistanceAsinEnglishAlphabets/CC_45_CountofCharacterPairsAtSameDistanceAsinEnglishAlphabets.java)</br>
 :x:46.
 Count number of equal pairs in a string</br>
 :x:47.
 Count of strings where adjacent characters are of difference one</br>
 :heavy_check_mark:[48.
 Print number of words, vowels and frequency of each character](https://github.com/maainul/Java/blob/master/src/intervieQuestions/String/_CC_47_PrintWordVowelCharacter/_CC_47_PrintWordVowelCharacter.java)</br>